Republican Jay Obernolte wins reelection to U.S. House in California's 23rd Congressional District - NewsBreak

 KYIV, Ukraine (AP) — Ukraine's president says power is off 'in many cities' after Russian strikes, vows 'we will survive.'.
 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Biden says he and Xi have 'responsibility' to show US, China can 'manage our differences,' find areas of cooperation
+Ukrainian air force spokesman says Russia fired around 100 missiles in countrywide strike

-NUSA DUA, Indonesia (AP) — Biden says he and Xi have 'responsibility' to show US, China can 'manage our differences,' find areas of cooperation.
+KYIV, Ukraine (AP) — Ukrainian air force spokesman says Russia fired around 100 missiles in countrywide strike.
 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

 Comments / 0